TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: More Details about TemplateRL

+Each intermediate node $\mathbf{n}_{i,j,\ell}$ is generated based on the cumulative context of its parent nodes and current action:

+Specifically, the MCTS algorithm involves an iterative search process with four key steps: selection, expansion, simulation, and backpropagation.

-\textit{(1) Selection}.
-This operation identifies optimal nodes for expansion.
-Starting from the root node, a child node is chosen at each tree level until reaching a leaf node, defined as achieving maximum tree depth or arriving at an answer here.
-To balance the exploration and exploitation, we employ the well-known Upper Confidence Bounds applied to Trees (UCT)~\citep{11871842_29} for node selection:
+\textit{(1) Selection.} Starting from the root node, we identify optimal nodes for expansion by traversing the tree level-by-level until reaching a leaf node (maximum depth or final answer).
+To balance exploration and exploitation, we employ Upper Confidence Bounds applied to Trees (UCT)~\citep{11871842_29}:

-where $Q(s)$ is the reward value for node $s$, $N(s)$ is the visit count, $p$ is the parent node, and $w$ is the exploration weight.
-The node with the highest UCT value is selected for subsequent phases, balancing exploration and exploitation.
+where $Q(\mathbf{n})$ is the reward value, $N(\mathbf{n})$ is the visit count, $\mathbf{n}_p$ is the parent node, and $w$ is the exploration weight.
+The node with the highest UCT value is selected.

-\textit{(2) Expansion}.
-The selected node $s$ is expanded by sampling $n$ actions from $\pi$ and generating corresponding reasoning outcomes.
+\textit{(2) Expansion.} The selected node $\mathbf{n}$ is expanded by sampling $n$ actions from $\pi_\theta$ and generating corresponding reasoning outcomes.
 These $n$ child nodes are then added to the tree.

-\textit{(3) Simulation}.
-Starting from the selected node, we iteratively sample and expand nodes until reaching a terminal state (maximum depth or final answer node).
-To enhance efficiency, we implement an early termination strategy based on self-consistency~\citep{wang2023selfconsistency}.
-This strategy exploits the observation that repeatedly sampled actions at the same state likely indicate successful task completion.
-If the model's consistency score exceeds a threshold $c$, i.e., $SC(s) > c$, the simulation terminates early
+\textit{(3) Simulation.} Starting from the selected node, we iteratively sample and expand nodes until reaching a terminal state.
+To enhance efficiency, we implement an early termination strategy based on self-consistency~\citep{wang2023selfconsistency}: if the model's consistency score exceeds threshold $c$ (i.e., $\text{SC}(\mathbf{n}) > c$), the simulation terminates early.